TheDevOpsHub/container-labs/labs/sonar/sonar-basic/README.md

    ```

    ![sonar-up](./assets/sonar-up.png)

-   !NOTE: The docker compose file using in this project is for Docker Desktop, if you use linux based OS, adjust the volume mount command appropriately
+   NOTE: The docker compose file using in this project is for Docker Desktop, if you use linux based OS, adjust the volume mount command appropriately

-2. Access SonarQube at `http://localhost:9000` (default credentials: `admin`/`admin`).
+3. Access SonarQube at `http://localhost:9000` (default credentials: `admin`/`admin`).

-3. Create a project in SonarQube and get the project key and token.
+4. Create a project in SonarQube and get the project key and token.
    ![project-create](./assets/project-create.png)

 ## Run the Project